You don’t have to be the one to fix what’s wrong.

 Do “fixers” have a need to be needed?
 Of course, but I’m not talking about those who live to be in charge.
 For most of us, I believe we’re fixing more out of habit, obligation and societal pressure.
 It’s expected of us.
 We’re not doing it to get points.
 We do it because it’s what we know, what’s been drummed into us from an early age.
 Nurture, take care and soothe.

-If a relationship is going off the track, doesn’t feel right or is keeping you unhappy, you don’t have to be the one to fix it, to read the self help books or try to figure out why.
+If you want to fix your relationship because it doesn’t feel right or is keeping you unhappy, may stop trying.
+You don’t have to be the one to fix it, read the self help books or try to figure out why your relationship isn’t working.

 I’m not saying don’t make any effort, but be conscious about when to let the other person meet you halfway.